 The Visibility of attached interfaces options are used to control how interface elements attached to other elements are shown in the view.
 The "Show interfaces" option will make all elements show their attached interface elements regardless of the individual element setting, the "Hide interfaces" option will make all elements hide their their attached interface elements regardless of the individual element setting, and the "Element specific visibility" will let the individual element setting define whether the attached interface elements are shown or not.

 To enable the validation warnings, select the Show validation warnings check box.
 For more information about validation warnings, see the Modeling Options Dialog.

-In the Elements tab you can define the types of elements that are visible on the flow chart when the selected view settings are active.
+In the Elements tab you can define the types of elements that are visible on the diagram when the selected view settings are active.
 In addition, you can define which fields within those element symbols are visible as well as limit the visibility of connectors based on their transfer types.

 To define the elements that are shown in the view settings, use the check boxes next to the element type names in the "Element shown" section.
 Fields available for element type(s) (you can use Ctrl and Shift keys to select multiple types) selected in the "Elements shown" section are listed in the "Show fields" section, and there you can use the check boxes next to the field names to define the visibility of the fields.
 A checked box means that the field is shown for all selected types in the current view settings (i.e. the currently highlighted element types, not those that are checked) while a cleared box means that the field is not shown.
 In the case the box is filled, the default settings for the element type symbol are used.
 The default settings can be defined in the Modeling Options dialog or the element's Graphical Properties dialog.